xplosionmind/old.tommi.space/_notes/public/Self debugging.md

 ## Notes

-A great [[Loops|habit]] would be to perform self debugging even if there's nothing relevant bothering or pressuring us.
-Addressing the cause of some suffering while not suffering for it could open a new, brighter and helpful new perspective on a possible solution — or, to stay in the Computer Sciences vocabulary, a possible *fix*.
+A great [[Loops|habit]] would be to perform self debugging even if there's nothing relevant bothering or pressuring us. <u>Addressing the cause of some suffering while not suffering for it</u> could open a new, brighter and helpful new perspective on a possible solution — or, to stay in the Computer Sciences vocabulary, a possible *fix*.